LgAcerbi/Pokedex/README.md

 # Pokédex
 ## This project is currently in development

-This is a pokédex that contains all pokémons contained in POKEAPI.CO developed with this frameworks:
+This is a pokédex that contains all pokémons, provided by POKEAPI.CO developed with this frameworks:

 * Axios